forrest79/pgsql-trigger-position/readme.md

 ## TODO

-- columns array - array_map with prefix
-- simplify + format()
-- GROUP BY NULL/NOT NULL columns?
+- optimize NULL/NOT NULL check - don't use always IS (NOT) DISTINCT FROM
+- check final SQL if it is optimized

 ## How to use